WayneDW/WayneDW.github.io/_pages/about.md

 I am a researcher at Morgan Stanley.
-My interest is to study sampling, diffusion, filtering, and transport methods.
-The applications include, but not limited to diffusion generative models, Language models, and financial time series.
+My interest is to study sampling, diffusion, and state space models.
+The applications include, but not limited to generative models, Language models, and financial time series.

 <!---  I actively contribute to open-source projects such as [Contour Sampler in JAX](https://github.com/blackjax-devs/blackjax) and [NLP in Finance](https://github.com/WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction). -->